St Clair, Goulburn

-St Clair is a heritage-listed former residence and now museum at 318 Sloane Street, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
+St Clair is a heritage-listed site, former residence, and now museum at 318 Sloane Street, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
 It was designed by James Sinclair, who built the house in 1840.
 It is the second-oldest house in Goulburn, after Riversdale.
 It is also known as St Clair Cottage and St Clair Museum.
 The property is owned by Goulburn Mulwaree Council and houses the Goulburn and District Historical Society.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 One of Goulburn's earliest houses, St Clair was both designed and constructed by Goulburn's prominent early builder and first architect, James Sinclair.
 The land was purchased in 1843 and the house was built in two or three stages with completion before 1849.
 During this time the stage one shingle roof was covered with iron.
 The first stage of the house consists of four rooms at entrance level, over two downstairs rooms, two cellar rooms and an unusual larder.
 A second and possibly third stage added two wings containing eight more rooms, a kitchen and scullery.
 These wings were enclosed to form a courtyard.

 Sinclair lived at St Clair until 1851 when, in financial difficulties, he left for the Victorian goldfields and was never heard of again.
 He is believed to have been robbed and murdered near Ovens.

 Sinclair almost certainly owned John Claudius Loudon's "Cottage Architecture" (sic) first edition in the late 1830s.
 Sinclair also designed a similar Goulburn cottage for his friend and business acquaintance John James Woodward.
 This cottage also had a more utilitarian Greek Revival verandah fronting a relatively straight forward Georgian cottage.
 It was designed late 1840s prior to Sinclair's disappearance, but not built until the late 1850s.

 In 1852 St Clair was purchased by storekeeper, Joseph Bull, for 600 pounds and Bull lived in the house until his death in 1871.

 The stables, coach house and hay loft were built c.
 1870 for Joseph Bull.

 His widow Elizabeth continued to reside there until 1876 when Edward Ball, twice Mayor of Goulburn and member of the New South Wales Legislative Assembly for Argyle, bought the residence.
 Ball, it seems, lived in a portion of the house and leased a section.
 A Dr. Carroll had a consulting room there prior to 1882.

 In 1883 a school for girls was being run at St Clair by Mrs Emric and her two daughters the Misses Crackenthrope.
 In the late 1880s a Miss Sharp taught music, piano, organ, harmonium, harp, French and drawing at the house.
 After the death of Edward Ball senior in 1894 St Clair was passed on to his son Edward Joseph Ball Junior.